-The exercise nose to flank is an exercise in which we teach the horse to yield to physical aids (= yielding to direct pressure) on the side of the head.
-In this exercise, we ask the horse to move his/her nose towards the flank using subtle pressure.
+The exercise ‘nose to flank’ is an exercise where we teach the horse to yield to physical aids on the side of the head.
+In this exercise, we ask the horse to move his nose towards the flank using subtle pressure.

 Goal of the exercise

-- Teaching the horse the concept of ‘yielding to physical aids,’ so the horse learns to go along with physical (direct) pressure instead of fighting it.
-The more places on the horse’s body on which you teach this, the better the horse will understand the yielding.
+Teaching the horse the concept of ‘yielding to physical aids,’ so that he learns to go along with direct pressure instead of fighting it.
+The more places on the horse’s body that you can teach this, the better the horse will understand yielding.

-- To prepare for lateral flexion when lunging and riding.
-If the horse already knows this exercise from the Groundwork, it will be easier to ask correct lateral flexion in terms of dressage.
+To prepare for lateral flexion when lunging and riding.
+If the horse already knows this exercise from Groundwork, it will be easier to ask correct lateral flexion in terms of dressage.

-- You stand next to the horse, near the withers and put the lead rope on the back of the horse.
+You stand next to the horse, near the withers and drape the lead rope over the back of the horse.

-- You let your hand slip from the little clip, over the rope, almost to your outside hip (phase 1).
+You let your hand slide from the clip, down the rope, almost to your outside hip (phase 1).

-- If the horse does not yield yet, you can lure the horse using your other free hand until the horse gives, while you continue to knead softly (phase 4).When the horse gives, please give too.
+If the horse has not yielded yet, you can lure him using your other free hand until he gives, while you continue to knead softly (phase 4).When the horse gives, please give too.
 The horse can give in phase 1, 2, 3 or 4.
-Generally, the horse understands the exercise when it already gives in phase 1 or 2.
+Generally, we can say that the horse understands when he gives consistently in phase 1 or 2.